09th/KRC-RPC/README.md

 ## KRC-RPC

-Implementation of the JSON-RPC TCP socket server for the KUKA robot Cross3Krc COM service.
+Implementation of JSON-RPC TCP socket server for KUKA robot Cross3Krc COM service.
 Allows to remote acces and control of some robot variables and functions.
 This project is inspired by [KukavarProxy](https://github.com/ImtsSrl/KUKAVARPROXY)

 ## Features (WIP)